Eugenie Scott: Academic

+Scott's research work focused on medical anthropology, and skeletal biology.
+In 1970, Scott became an associate professor of anthropology at Sonoma State College.
+She then left the college and worked as a teaching assistant in anthropology at the University of Missouri from 1971 to 1974.

+In 1974, Scott joined the faculty of the University of Kentucky as an assistant professor of anthropology.
+That same year, she attended a debate between her doctoral advisor, James Gavan, and biochemist creationist Duane Gish which piqued her interest in the creation–evolution controversy.
+She recalled that, after the debate, "we were greatly dismayed [...]
+The scientist talked science, and the creationist connected to the audience and told good jokes and was really personable.
+And presented a lot of really bad science".
+The event made her realize that creationism was "a movement that could have really serious consequences for science and science education".

+NCSE

 In 1980, Scott worked to prevent creationism from being taught in the public schools of Lexington, Kentucky.
 Scott was appointed the executive director of the National Center for Science Education in 1987, the year in which requiring the teaching of creation science in American public schools was deemed illegal by the Supreme Court in Edwards v.
 Aguillard.
 Scott announced that she would be retiring from this position by the end of 2013, doing so on 6 January 2014.
 Her place was taken by Ann Reid.

 Worldview

-Scott was brought up in Christian Science by her mother and grandmother but later switched to a congregational church under the influence of her sister; she describes her background as liberal Protestant.
-Scott is now a secular humanist and describes herself as a nontheist.
+Scott is a secular humanist and describes herself as a nontheist.
 In 2003, the San Francisco Chronicle reported that, "Scott describes herself as atheist but does not discount the importance of spirituality."
-In 2003 she was one of the signatories to the third humanist manifesto, Humanism and Its Aspirations.
+In 2003, she was one of the signatories to the third humanist manifesto, Humanism and Its Aspirations.